alinossier/SimpleSwiftCalculator/README.md

 Feel free to fork and send over your pull requests!

 # Implementation
-To add SimpleSwiftCalculator import the `SimpleSwiftCalculator.swift` into to your project and make sure that your receiving `UIViewController` class complies with the `PushResultsDelegate` protocol by adding the `PushValueFromCalculator` function:
+To add SimpleSwiftCalculator import the `SimpleSwiftCalculator.swift`file into to your project and make sure that your receiving `UIViewController` class complies with the `PushResultsDelegate` protocol by adding the `PushValueFromCalculator` function:
 ```swift
     class ViewController: UIViewController, PushResultsDelegate {
          func PushValueFromCalculator(value: String){